CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 <td style="text-align:left;">

 Elementary and middle school teachers; Cashiers; Retail salespersons;
-Secretaries and administrative assistants, except legal, medical, and executive; Driver/sales workers and truck drivers
+Managers, all other; Secretaries and administrative assistants, except legal, medical, and executive

 </td>